 Overly large and droopy breasts may result in a number of problems including painful weight and back problems, difficulty finding well fitting clothing, bra strap indentations at the shoulders, and potential rashes and irritation under the breasts.

-Breast reduction does involve external incisions as untimely a tighter "skin envelope" needs to be created to fit the smaller breast volume and to provide support.
+Breast reduction in Kirkland and Seattle does involve external incisions as untimely a tighter "skin envelope" needs to be created to fit the smaller breast volume and to provide support.
 The most common technique incorporates a "Weiss pattern" known as an anchor style incision.
 This results in an incision around the nipple allowing for its lift and positioning. there is a vertical incision under the nipple and this joins an incision place in the crease of the breast (infra mammary fold).
 The length of the incision in the fold is affected by the degree of reduction although it is possible to reasonably minimize this.
 With normal healing the incisions are generally faint and aesthetically quite acceptable.

-Breast reduction is performed on an outpatient basis in our Medicare and AAAHC accredited facility with anesthesia provided by our MD anesthesiologists.
+Breast reduction is performed on an outpatient basis in our Medicare and AAAHC accredited facility in Kirkland with anesthesia provided by our MD anesthesiologists.
 Most individuals feel well enough to go home approximately 1 hour after the procedure.
 Although meticulous as a procedure this is quite gentle surgery and as such we see only minor bruising and swelling in most cases.
 We provide a support garment to be used for approximately the first 3-4 weeks after which a comfortable no underwire brassier is appropriate.
 In most cases a drain is placed to minimize the risk of any fluid collection under the tissue- this is generally removed after 1-2 days.

 There is generally surprisingly little discomfort with many of our patients in fact not needing medication.
 It is possible and encouraged to be up and about the next day with common sense limitations that will be reviewed in detail.